 Dear Friends,

-On August 3rd and 4th, I will once again be riding in the Pan Mass Challenge.
-PMC is a bicycle ride to raise money for adult and pediatric cancer care and research at Dana-Farber Cancer Institute through the Jimmy Fund.
+On August 2nd and 3rd, I will once again be riding in the Pan Mass Challenge.
+PMC is a bicycle ride to raise money for cancer care and research at the Dana-Farber Cancer Institute through the Jimmy Fund.
 I will be riding over 200 miles during the two days in August for this great cause.
-The PMC is the largest single fundraising event in the country and has raised more money for charity than any other single event in the country, including over $72 million in 2023 alone!
+The PMC is the largest single fundraising event in the country and raised over $75 million in 2024 alone!
 This success is the result of a lot of people riding for, and caring about, a cure.
-And because every penny matters, 100% of your donation goes to Dana-Farber Cancer Institute.
-This will be my fourth year riding in the PMC.
+This will be my fifth year riding in the PMC.
 If you're interested in knowing more, feel free to reach out to me directly.

 Thanks to you all who have contributed previously and thanks to all who have agreed to contribute again this year.
 This year I have made a commitment to ride and raise a minimum of $6,000.
 Any donation that you can give to help would be greatly appreciated.
-The easiest way to contribute is to go online by clicking this link.
+The easiest way to contribute is to go online by clicking one of the links below.
 Or, if you prefer the old-school method, you can send a check made payable to PMC to my attention and I will send your check along.
 If you have any questions, please do not hesitate to e-mail me at thomas.oshea@ubs.com or thomasjamesoshea@gmail.com or call me at 860-817-8405.
-Also, for those who have a matching program at work, please take advantage of the program and double your contribution!
+Also, for those who have a matching gift program at work, please take advantage of the program and double your contribution!

 Unfortunately, most all of us have been impacted by cancer in some shape or form.
 Many of us have lost close friends, colleagues or family members, while others have endured or witnessed those who have been impacted by the physical and emotional strains of battling cancer.
 Please know that any contribution is most appreciated.
-But if you are unable to donate at this time, I completely understand.
+Reaching out seeking donations is sometimes a bit uncomfortable.
+But if I can return the favor and support one of your causes, feel free to hit me up.
 I look forward to sharing the results of my ride and the PMC with you in the near future.

 Thanks!